 The Board committees play a critical role in ensuring good governance practices.
-The committees are set up under the formal approval of the Board to carry out clearly defined roles to be performed by members of the on critical concerns are placed before the Board for review.
+The committees are set up under the formal approval of the Board to carry out clearly defined roles to be performed by members of the Board, as a part of responsible business conduct.
+The Board supervises the execution of its responsibilities by the Committees and is responsible for their action.
+The minutes of the meetings of all the Committees including updates on critical concerns are placed before the Board for review.
 During the reporting year, there were no concerns communicated to the Board that were critical in nature.
 At AESL the Board has set up the following committees.